 “I vividly remember being here all day and night.
 It became my second home and the nurses and doctors became my family,” said Gresbrink.
 “I faced my life’s greatest challenges and blessings here.”

 After the tour, mom and son walked down the hall hand-in-hand before stopping to look at a handmade scrapbook Gresbrink put together of Tanner and Caden.

 “I made the scrapbook as a reminder of how far we’ve come.
 Tanner is my miracle baby and little fighter, and Caden will always be my angel,” said Gresbrink.
-“The UC San Diego Health System NICU will always hold a special place in our hearts.”
+“The UC San Diego Health NICU will always hold a special place in our hearts.”